 After all, where else besides youth sports can kids fail and learn to overcome without serious consequences?

 4. Communication – How am I communicating with my athlete?
 Do I ask him what he hopes to get out of the training or season?
 Why does he play?
 What are his goals or expectations in the short and long term?
 Do I ask and do I listen?

-After a disappointing game, do I give him time to absorb the experience and then help him figure out the lesson when he’s ready?
-Am I giving him the tools he needs to deal with the coaches, players and referees?
+After a disappointing game, do I give them time to absorb the experience and then help them figure out the lesson when they’re ready?
+Am I giving them the tools they need to deal with the coaches, players and referees?

-5. Their Game - How do you encourage your athlete to play their hardest, when do you push and how do you handle a disappointing result or performance?
+5. It’s Their Game – How do you encourage your athlete to play their hardest, when do you push, and how do you handle a disappointing result or performance?
 The book helped me to realize that my athletes need to be playing the game for themselves, not performing for their parents.
-My child needs to be released to the game.
+My child needs to be released to play the game for themselves.

 Players receive training in a sport.
 Coaches receive training in a sport.
 Parents most of the time do not.
 We as parents need training in how to nurture our young athletes to develop a high-performing mindset and ensure a life long love of the game.

 What do you struggle with the most parenting youth in sports?